jamesob/docker-bitcoind/README.md

 Bitcoin node.
 Binaries are retrieved from bitcoincore.org and verified for integrity based on [the process described here](https://bitcoincore.org/en/download/).

+## **Warning**: don't trust the Docker registry

+References on the Docker registry (https://hub.docker.com) are mutable.
+A malicious actor could change any images hosted there without you realizing it.

+If you use an image served by the Docker registry, ensure that you retrieve it by its content hash, [as detailed here](https://stackoverflow.com/a/40730725).
+Or just build these images yourself.

+With most software this doesn't matter too much, but running an authentic copy of Bitcoin Core is really important!

 ## Tags available

 - 0.13.0